Year 2 - Information and Overview

 Welcome to Year 2

-We are so pleased to welcome the children to Year 2.
-The children have all settled so well despite the unusual transition they had last summer.
-Before we tell you about all the exciting things we do in Year 2, we would like to introduce you to the Year 2 Team.
-Mrs Wheeler is the Year 2 Leader and the teacher in Spruce Class, on Fridays the class will be taught by Mrs Funnell during the Autumn Term.
-The children in Spruce Class are supported by Mrs Winmill the teaching assistant.
-The teachers of Cedar Class are Mrs Sell who will teach Monday-Tuesday and Miss Taylor who will teach Wednesday-Friday, and they are supported by Mrs Frankcom.
-Holly Class is taught by Miss Howells and she is supported by Mrs Davies the teaching assistant.
-We are looking forward to seeing you all on Thursday 16th September at 2.30pm in the school hall for our Year 2 Welcome Meeting.
+The children all had a fantastic first transition session and settled exceptionally well into their new classrooms and routines.
+Before we tell you about all the exciting things we do in Year 2, we would like to introduce you to the Year 2 Team for 2023-2024.
+Mrs Whitehouse will be the teacher of Spruce Class and will be supported by Mrs Winmill the teaching assistant.
+The teachers of Cedar Class will be Mrs Sell who will teach Monday-Tuesday and Miss Taylor who will teach Wednesday-Friday, and they will be supported by Mrs Davies.
+Holly Class will be taught by Miss Cross and she will be supported by Mrs Jones on Monday and Tuesday and Mrs Winter on Wednesday - Friday.
+Mrs Flood (Deputy Head) is the Year 2 Leader.
+We are looking forward to meeting you all at our Year 2 Welcome Meeting (more details to follow).

 The Year 2 Curriculum